 In "Trading Places", Chris and Meg say they could be better parents than Peter and Lois, who gladly oblige.
 The kids are 100% correct: Peter and Lois screw up in school and get bullied, Chris does so well at work that he gets promoted and hired to replace Peter for real, and Meg prepares a delicious dinner and manages the house better than Lois, complete with a miniature Reason You Suck Speech when she points out that it takes Lois so long to clean house because she's lazy and whiny.

 Meg: I don't understand why you're such a freaking martyr.
 It's a house.
 It's a finite area.
 I'm not cleaning a town.

-But then this is Subverted with Chris as he succumbs to adult pressures; he was good in the beginning but he ended up having a heart attack from all the stress.
+But then this is Subverted with Chris as he succumbs to adult pressures; he was good in the beginning but he ended up having a heart attack (or at least the symptoms of one) from all the stress.

 In "Meg and Quagmire" when Peter and Lois finally show that they actually care about Meg (like they did in seasons 1-4) by going Papa Wolf and Mama Bear on Quagmire for trying to have sex with her.

 Peter: Meg, get in the car, we're going home.
 Meg: I'm not going home!
 I'm 18, and you can't tell me what to do anymore!
 Peter: Meg, I'm only going to say this once.
 You may be an adult, but you're still my daughter, and it's my job to protect you from errant wieners.
 So, I don't care how old you are, you're going to do what I say and get in the damn car!
 Meg: ...
 Yes, Daddy.